lamastex/lamastex.github.io/_pages/consulting/industry/SE/CombientAB/CombientAB-MathsATUppsala.md

         dataTable.addRows([
           [ 'Data Engineering Science', 'working with data scientists and engineers in academia and industry','', new Date(2017, 3, 1), new Date(2018, 4, 1) ],
           [ 'Data Science', 'working with Combient data scientists and creating course content', '',  new Date(2017, 6, 1), new Date(2018, 4, 1) ],
-          [ 'Various Other Activities', 'working on various technical and non-technical aspects of the data science process', 'AIM Day with HP and JEG, BA and HP on data science publicly knwon algorithms, etc',  new Date(2017, 6, 1), new Date(2018, 4, 1) ],
+          [ 'Various Other Activities', 'working on various technical and non-technical aspects of the data science process', 'AIM Day with HP and JEG, BA and HP on data science publicly known algorithms, etc',  new Date(2017, 6, 1), new Date(2018, 4, 1) ],

-          [ 'Proposal April-June 2018', 'Engineering Mathematics Assistants', 'Support for 2 X 10% of 30k sek / month for Engineering Mathematics Assistants Dan Lilija and Tilo Wiklund', new Date(2018, 4, 1), new Date(2018, 6, 1) ]
+          [ 'Proposal April-June 2018', 'Engineering Mathematics Assistants', 'Support for 2 X 10% of 30k sek / month for Engineering Mathematics Assistants Dan Lilja and Tilo Wiklund', new Date(2018, 4, 1), new Date(2018, 6, 1) ]
 ]);

     var options = {